wisehackermonkey/tetris-clone/README.md

 # tetris-clone
-yet another tetris clone, made it as a learning experence, and as a personal challange.
+yet another tetris clone, made as a learning experence, and as a personal challange.
 ```
 created by oran c
 20190428